Rosehip syrup: benefits, harm, application

 - Trophic ulcers.

-- Mild forms of poisoning - improves the water-salt balance and removes "garbage" from the body.
+- Mild forms of poisoning - improves water-salt balance and removes “garbage” from the body.
 Suitable as one of the components of hangover therapy.

 Another pleasant feature of this drug is its low cost.
 One bottle of this storehouse of vitamins will cost an average of 50 rubles.